📍 Serving Hartford & All of Greater Hartford

 Step 2 — Tax sale or court lien foreclosure

-Step 4 — Judgment of foreclosure
+Step 4 — Title transfers

 Surplus Proceeds After Tyler v.
 Hennepin